 Steel Flanges NPS 26 through NPS 60 Metric/Inch Standard) or other applicable codes and standards

 5.5 End Closure or Door

 The end closure or door is the only access to feed the pigging tool into the launcher or retrieved retrieve the pigging tool from the receiver.
 The end closure shall be welded to the major barrel.
-The end closure is the most critical part of the pig launcher because if the closure opens during pigging operation it can result into serious accident.
-The end closure is usually made of material that is compatible to the barrel.
-End closure are generally of quick opening type with inbuilt safety interlock system to prevent the door/closure from opening during pigging operation.
-There are different types of closures with some suitable for vertical pig traps while other are suitable for horizontal pig traps.
-The end closure are mostly equipped with hinge assembly for horizontal installation and davit for vertical installations.
+The end closure is the most critical part of the pig launcher because if the closure opens during pigging operation it can result in a serious accident.
+The end closure is usually made of a material that is compatible with the barrel.
+End closure is generally of quick opening type with an inbuilt safety interlock system to prevent the door/closure from opening during pigging operation.
+There are different types of closures with some suitable for vertical pig traps while others are suitable for horizontal pig traps.
+The end closure is mostly equipped with hinge assembly for horizontal installation and davit for vertical installations.

 Figure 12: Hinged Type End Closure